vfosnar/SCEE/README.md

   * long click is a shortcut for can't say -> no, just hide
 * don't update statistics on upload: they are not counted anyway when uploading with this version (due to different name)
 * allow choosing satellite/aerial images as background (will be enabled in StreetComplete once proper implementation is finished)
-  * curretly disabled as it keeps crashing
+  * currently disabled as it keeps crashing
 * adjust dark theme
   * more contrast for better visibility during the day
   * more natural colors for water, grass and forest areas
+  * no fancy style for railways and highways
 * (more) transparent buildings: to display indoor paths
 * don't let manual download override cache: OSM data will only be re-downloaded if older than 12 hours
 * increase map tile cache time from 12 hours to 8 days: map tiles will now not be re-downloaded for 8 days, even if manual download was initiated